ganbuan/CyberNotebook/README.md

 ```
 sudo wget https://MACHINE_IP/second_payload.zip --no-check-certificate
 ```
 When INETSim is stopped, it will create a report on its captured connections.
-This can be found in the <i>/var/log/inetsim/report/</i> directory.
+This can be found in the */var/log/inetsim/report/* directory.

 ### Use Case: Evidence Preprocessing
-<i>Volatility</i> can be used to identify and extract artefacts from memory images, which results in output that can be saved to text files (e.g. text or JSON) for further analysis.
+*Volatility* can be used to identify and extract artefacts from memory images, which results in output that can be saved to text files (e.g. text or JSON) for further analysis.

 Command syntax: **vol3 -f [mem_file] [plugin]**